Vikhorz/Discord-Bot-InspioMotive/README.md

-# Discord-Bot-InspioMotive
 # A discord Server Bot made with Python, This bot helps people feel better by inspiring them with motivational quotes or by responding with a great message, also the users of the server can create custom messages by telling the bot with Commands.

+- (IMPORTANT) Please check .md files in the repository for more information about the Pyhton code!

 # Some Screen Shots for more Details:

-# $inspire <-- this Command tells the Bot to Send an Inspirational Message to the Channel that the Command requested.
+$inspire <-- this Command tells the Bot to Send an Inspirational Message to the Channel that the Command requested.
 ![image](https://user-images.githubusercontent.com/76783878/136698241-1d986554-304e-4e3b-897e-729dc863412d.png)